-How to find, identify, cultivate and cook your Chicken of the Woods Mushroom.
+How to find, identify, grow, and cook Chicken of the Woods mushrooms.

-So, next time someone tells you they “don’t like mushrooms,” ask them if they like chicken.
-If they say yes, then there is a mushroom out there that they’ll probably like.
+So, next time someone tells you that they “don’t like mushrooms,” ask them if they like chicken.
+If they say yes, then there is at least one mushroom out there that they’ll probably like.

 Different Types of Chicken of the Woods

 According to mycologist Tom Volk, there are at least six different subspecies of mushrooms that can be found under the common name “Chicken of the Woods.”

 These subspecies can be identified based upon:

 - position on tree (on standing tree/log or emerging from the soil)

 - geographical location (West Coast, East of Great Plains, etc)